DevDuck-JS/jay-intern-repo/onboarding-frontend-react/milestones/0-company-policies/OHS-Laptop-Ergonomics.md

 I have a sit-stand desk, a memory-foam ergonomic chair, 2 external monitors, a laptop stand, a footrest.
 Everything is adjusted due to my physique (I really would like to share my workstation setup - big investment). 👍

-#### 2️⃣ Identify at least one piece of equipment that could improve your posture and comfort.
+#### 2️⃣ Identify at least one piece of equipment that could improve your posture and comfort

 As I mentioned, I have a few ergonomic items that help maintain my posture and focues.
 Descpite perfection coming from everything combined, I'd like to raise that my best investment is the ergonomic chair.